codefresh-io/docs.codefresh.io/_posts/2024-05-22-may-release-notes.md

 ### GitOps: Early access to Environments and Products

-Codefresh is revolutionlizing Continuous Deployment with our latest innovations: Environments and Products!
+Codefresh is revolutionizing Continuous Deployment with our latest innovations: Environments and Products!

+Environments are designed to mirror your software development lifecycle.
+Organize your applications within Environments for a clear, contextual view of the entire application lifecycle, as applications move from development to production.

+Products, another groundbreaking concept in GitOps, represent a cohesive unit of Argo CD applications.
+Bridging the gap between Argo CD applications and Environments, Products allow you to group similar Argo CD applications with different versions, deployed across various Environments.

 Read our [blog](https://codefresh.io/blog/introducing-products-and-environments-early-access/){:target="\_blank"} to discover how these features can orchestrate your deployments.

 ### GitOps: Rollout enhancements